Museum in a van incursion: Dinosaurs and Fossils

 These sessions are available by request (pending availability of presenters) for all kindergartens including schools for Deaf children.
 Where possible, priority will be given to kindergartens or schools that have a child/children that require Auslan to access the program.

-Social story for Museum incursions
+Visual story for Museum incursions

-The social story is a valuable resource that can be used to prepare all pre-school children to understand the social learning environment and behavioural expectations for when the Museum comes to visit.
+This visual story is a story-based resource that educators can use with their pre-school groups prior to the Museum incursion.
+It is a valuable tool that can be used to prepare all pre-school children to understand the social learning environment and behavioural expectations for when the Museum comes to visit.